-Explore the night sky in the 2nd largest Observatory in Australia for the general public, boasting a 17 inch telescope.
-Astro mini golf & daytime viewing $5pp.
-Astrophotography (BYO SLR camera) $50 per camera.
+Explore the night sky in the 2nd largest Observatory in Australia for the general public, including our new, large 17 inch telescope.
+Astrophotography (BYO SLR camera) $55 per camera.

 Enliven your senses and explore the four distinctive garden spaces; the Sensory Garden, Biodiversity Garden, Shoyoen Sister City Garden and Oasis Valley at the Dubbo Regional Botanic Garden.

 See the wonderful work of this Australian aviation icon at the Visitor Education Centre.
 Read the stories, learn the history, watch the film and browse the shop.